gvwilson/thirdbit/src/fiction/santas/index.md

-Santa Hood knocked three times, paused, knocked three times again, paused a second time, and then rapped her knuckles on the door one last time.
+Santa Hood knocked three times, paused, knocked three more times, paused a second time, and then rapped her knuckles sharply on the door.
 Catching Finner's eye, she grinned.
 "There's not actually a secret code," she whispered.